-While waiting, each customer periodically receives information on his or her progress in the queue.
-More specifically, he or she is told the amount of time that the first person in queue has been waiting, as well as his or her approximate location in the queue.
+While waiting, each customer periodically receives information on her progress in the queue.
+More specifically, she is told the amount of time that the first person in queue has been waiting, as well as her approximate location in the queue.
 The announcement is replayed every 60 seconds or so, with music, news, or commercials intertwined.

-In each of the 12 months of 1999, roughly 100,000-120,000 calls arrived to the system, with 65,000-85,000 of these terminating in the VRU.
+In each of the 12 months of 1999, roughly 100,000-120,000 calls arrived to the system, 65,000-85,000 terminating in the VRU.
 The remaining 30,000-40,000 calls per month involved callers who exited the VRU indicating a desire to speak to an agent.
 These calls are the focus of our study.
-About 80% of those requesting service were in fact served, and about 20% were abandoned before being served.
+About 80% of those requesting service were, in fact served, and about 20% abandoned before being served.

 Each call that proceeds past the VRU can be thought of as passing through up to three stages, each of which generates distinct data.
-The first of these is the arrival stage, which is triggered by the call's exit from the VRU and generates a record of an arrival time.
+The first is the arrival stage, which is triggered by the call's exit from the VRU and generates a record of an arrival time.
 If no appropriate server is available, then the call enters the queueing stage.
-Three pieces of data are recorded for each call that queues: the time it entered the queue, the time it exited the queue, and the manner in which it exited the queue, by being served or abandoning.
-In the last stage, service, the data recorded are the starting and ending times of the service.
-Note that calls that are served immediately skip the queueing stage, and calls that are abandoned never enter the service stage.
+Three pieces of data are recorded for each call that queues: the time it entered the queue; the time it exited the queue; and the manner in which it exited the queue, by being served or abandoning.
+The last stage is service, and data that are recorded are the starting and ending times of the service.
+Note that calls that are served immediately skip the queueing stage, and calls that abandon never enter the service stage.

 In addition to these time stamps, each call record in our database includes a categorical description of the type of service requested.
-The main call types are regular (PS in the database), stock transaction (NE), new/potential customer (NW), and Internet assistance (IN).
-Mandelbaum et al. (2000) described the process of collecting and cleaning the data and provided additional descriptive analysis of the data.
+The main call types are Regular (PS in the database), Stock Transaction (NE), New / Potential Customer (NW), and Internet Assistance (IN).
+Mandelbaum et al. (2000) describes the process of collecting and cleaning the data and contains a variety of additional descriptive analysis of it.

-Over the year, two important operational changes occurred.
-First, in January-July, all calls were served by the same group of agents, but beginning in August, Internet (IN) customers were served by a separate pool of agents.
-Thus, in August-December, the center can be considered to be two separate service systems, one for IN customers and another for all other types.
-Second, as we discuss in Section 5, one aspect of the service time data changed at the end of October.
-In several instances, this article's analyses are based on only the November and December data.
-In other instances we have used data from August-December.
-Given the changes noted earlier, this ensures consistency throughout the manuscript.
-November and December were also convenient, because they contained no Israeli holidays.
-In these analyses, we also restrict the data to include only regular weekdays-Sunday-Thursday, 7 AMmidnight-because these are the hours of full operation of the center.
+Over the year there were two operational changes that are important to note.
+First, from January through July, all calls were served by the same group of agents, but beginning in August, internet (IN) customers were served by a separate pool of agents.
+Thus, from August through December the center can be considered to be two separate service systems, one for IN customers and another for all other types.
+Second, as will be noted in Section 5, one aspect of the service-time data changed at the end of October.
+In several instances this paper's analyses are based on only the November and December data.
+In other instances we have used data from August through December.
+Given the changes noted above, this ensures consistency throughout the manuscript.
+November and December were also convenient because they contained no Israeli holidays.
+In these analyses, we also restrict the data to include only regular weekdays - Sunday through Thursday, 7am to midnight - since these are the hours of full operation of the center.
 We have performed similar analyses for other parts of the data, and in most respects the November-December results do not differ noticeably from those based on data from other months of the year.